 Relationship between these inputs and how it relates to option premium (e.g. Holding all other things constant, if volatility increases, what does this do to your option premium?)

+(Do you need this information regarding the relationships of the inputs?
+Also can we give an example of each input?)

 Sub-Topic 3: Types of Options